xXenvy/zyntex/docs/index.rst

 Zig code from those Python objects - enabling a full parse -> modify -> print workflow.

-Currently, it can parse Zig code written for version **0.14.1** - the supported parsing version will be continuously updated in the future.
+Currently, it can parse Zig code written in version **0.15.1** - the supported parsing version will be continuously updated in the future.

 Zyntex uses Zig's `std` AST parser as a backend (via native bindings), which